 In general, an administrative closure may be appropriate to await an action or event that is relevant to immigration proceedings but is outside the control of the parties or the court and may not occur for a significant or undetermined period of time.
+For example, if a petition is awaiting adjudication by United States Citizenship and Immigration Services (USCIS).

 Administrative closure does not provide the noncitizen with any kind of permanent or temporary status.
 It simply removes the case from the active calendar, which temporarily pauses the case until either party asks for the case to be “re-calendared.”